Want to Earn Some Extra Money?

 So, let’s learn Money Management 101:

-The very first step in money management is a creating a budget.
+The very first step in money management is creating a budget.
 A budget helps show you exactly where each hard-earned dollar is going.

 Here’s how you start creating your budget: